Counseling Graduate Program

 The School Counseling Program and the Clinical Mental Health Program are accredited by CACREP (Council on Accreditation of Counseling and Related Programs) through October 2018.
 In January 2012, CACREP awarded accreditation to the Part-Time, Online Campus Delivery of the School Counseling and Clinical Mental Health Programs.
 Additionally, in February 2012, the University received approval of the Online Campus programs from the Commission on Colleges (COC) of the Southern Association of Colleges and Schools (SACS).

-Starting in the Fall of 2012, the counseling programs in Clinical Mental Health and School Counseling, and will be offered both on campus and online, while the new Human Services program will be offered online.
+Starting in the Fall of 2012, the counseling programs in Clinical Mental Health and School Counseling, will be offered both on campus and online, while the Human Services program will be offered online.
 We want to make the WFU Counseling Programs accessible to working professionals who desire to complete a master’s degree in counseling or human services but cannot leave work for two years to complete the program on campus.
 More specifics about curriculum, admissions, faculty and other matters are outlined in the following sections.
 Click here to learn more about the Masters in Counseling and Masters in Human Services online programs.

 Online Campus State Specific Information